-Issue of four former reps not discussed at PH presidential council meeting
+Issue of four former reps not discussed at PH Presidential Council meeting

 The Melaka state assembly was dissolved on Oct 4 after four representatives withdrew their support for the leadership of Chief Minister Datuk Seri Sulaiman Md Ali.

-They were Norhizam (Independent-Pengkalan Batu), Datuk Seri Idris Haron (BN-Sungai Udang), Datuk Nor Azman Hassan (BN-Pantai Kundor) and Datuk Noor Effandi Ahmad (Bersatu-Telok Mas).
+They were Norhizam (Independent-Pengkalan Batu), Datuk Seri Idris Haron (BN-Sungai Udang), Datuk Nor Azman Hassan (BN-Pantai Kundor) and Datuk Noor Effandi Ahmad (Bersatu-Telok Mas).-Bernama